joshuadavidthomas/django-github-app/README.md

     ]
     ```

-3. Run the `migrate` management command to add django-github-app's models to your database:
+3. Run the `migrate` management command to add django-github-app's models to your database.

    ```bash
    python manage.py migrate